-NOTE: If you are installing just one processor, it must be installed in socket CPU1. Ø
+NOTE: If you are installing just one processor, it must be installed in socket CPU1.

-- If applicable, remove the processor/DIMM blank.
-1. - Unlatch and rotate the socket-release lever 90 degrees upward and ensure that the socket-release lever is fully 2. open. - Use the tab on the processor shield to rotate the processor shield upward and out of the way.
-3. - 4.
-If applicable, remove the socket protective cap from the processor shield.
+- 1. If applicable, remove the heat-sink blank. - Unlatch and rotate the socket-release levers 90 degrees upward and ensure that the socket-release lever is fully - 3.
+Hold the tab near the label marked LIFT on the processor shield and rotate it upward and out of the way. - If applicable, remove the socket protective cap from the processor shield.
 To remove the socket protective cap, push the cap from the inside of the processor shield and move it away from the socket pins.